pmeeny/CI-MS4-LoveRugby/TESTING.md

 ##### User Stories Steps 11
 1. As an admin user click on the News Item Management under My account
 2. Click on the Add news item button to add a news item with text and image
-3. Click on the Edit news item button to update a news item
+3. Click on the Edit news item button to update a "news item"
 4. Click on the News page to see Published items and click on the edited news item, Draft items are not displayed
-5. Delete a news item
+5. Delete a "news item"

 ##### User Story Testing Results 11
 Step 1 | The manage news items page is displayed | [Desktop](readme/testing/manage_news_items_desktop.PNG)  | [Tablet](readme/testing/manage_news_items_tablet.PNG)  | [Mobile](readme/testing/manage_news_items_mobile.PNG)  | Passed |